Skip to main content

 A cool-mist ultrasonic humidifier placed near your plant collection is the single most effective way to raise ambient humidity.
 Unlike most other methods, it can reliably raise room humidity by 15-25 percentage points.
 Warm-mist humidifiers work equally well but use more energy.

-How to fix it: Choose a humidifier with a tank large enough that you are not refilling it daily; 2-3 liters is a reasonable minimum.
+What to do: Choose a humidifier with a tank large enough that you are not refilling it daily, with 2-3 liters a reasonable minimum.
 Clean it weekly to prevent mold and mineral buildup.
 Position it 2-3 feet from plants to avoid water droplets pooling on leaves.

 4. Pebble Trays

 A tray filled with pebbles and water placed under or near your plants creates a small zone of elevated humidity as the water evaporates.
 It is less effective than a humidifier but costs nothing and requires no electricity.
-The improvement is modest; typically 5-10 percentage points directly around the tray.
+The improvement is modest, typically 5 to 10 percentage points directly around the tray.

-How to fix it: Fill a waterproof tray with decorative pebbles or gravel, add water to just below the top of the pebbles, and set the plant pot on top.
+What to do: Fill a waterproof tray with decorative pebbles or gravel, add water to just below the top of the pebbles, and set the plant pot on top.
 The pot base should sit above the water line, not submerged.
 Refill as water evaporates.

 5. Plant Grouping